ipfs/specs/MERKLE_DAG.md

 The _ipfs merkledag_ is a directed acyclic graph whose edges are merkle-links.
 This means that links to objects can authenticate the objects themselves, and that every object contains a secure representation of its children.

 This is a powerful primitive for distributed systems computations.
-The merkledag simplifies distributed protocols by providing an append-only authenticated datastructure.
+The merkledag simplifies distributed protocols by providing an append-only authenticated data structure.
 Parties can communicate and exchange secure references (merkle-links) to objects.
 The references are enough to verify the correctness of the object at a later time, which allows the objects themselves to be served over untrusted channels.
-Merkledags also allow the branching of a datastructure and subsequent merging, as in the version control system git.
+Merkledags also allow the branching of a data structure and subsequent merging, as in the version control system git.
 More generally, merkledags simplify the construction of Secure [CRDTs](http://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), which enable distributed, convergent, commutative computation in an authenticated, secure way.

 ## Table of Contents